 Why Does My Smile Suffer From Teeth Discoloration?

 Teeth discoloration happens to all of us as we get older, for a number of reasons.
-Your teeth can suffer from Intrinsic stains, taking place inside the enamel, and Extrinsic stains, which are seen on the outside surface of the tooth.
+Your teeth can suffer from Intrinsic stains (displayed in the image on the left), taking place inside the enamel, and Extrinsic stains, which are seen on the outside surface of the tooth.

-They are many foods and drinks that we consume that are culprits in darkening our once pearly white teeth.
+They are many foods and drinks that we consume that are culprits in darkening our once pearly white teeth causing various types of teeth stains.
 You can suffer from teeth discoloration if you frequently drink or eat any of the following: tea, coffee, carrot or grape juice, berries, beats, or soda.
 If you like to enjoy a warm beverage when you wake up in the morning or before you go to bed, those temperature changes actually cause your teeth to expand and contract; this means that your hot tea or coffee is penetrating the micro-cracks in the enamel, causing intrinsic staining on your smile.

 What we eat and drink are not the only things that cause teeth discoloration.
 If you had silver fillings as a child, those old, amalgam fillings are now leaching out silver salts onto your teeth in your adulthood.
 These salts cause teeth discoloration.
 Your dentist would recommend replacing those old fillings with “white” composite resin fillings, which not only match the teeth, but support the tooth extremely well.